wheresdiasd/safe-upload-platform/README.md

 # AWS Lambda
 ## Trade-offs
 ### Chi Router vs Terraform + IaC
 As this project is for personal usage and ramping up on lambda architecture integrated with go language, we followed a simple approach by using chi Router which creates a monolithic lambda.
 This is not a recommended approach on real businesses, but here we choose fast shipping / learning process / code structure organisation over IaC w Terraform Learning curve / Granularity of permissioning.
-## Chi Router
+However we should also bear in mind other trade-offs such as cold starts / memory usage per endpoint ( which are now coupled )

 # Dynamo DB